-KFFPING A JOB
+KEEPING A JOB

 Conversion rates and paid outcomes are not the only indication a job seeker is employed.
-The PPM job placement survey contacts job seekers who commenced in a job placement three months after commencement.
+The PPM job placement survey contacts job seekers three months after commencing in a job placement.

-Survey results show 78.1 per cent of job seekers are employed three months after commencing in a job placement.
-Yet only 53.2 per cent of these job placements led to a paid 12 week outcome.
+Survey results show 80.2 per cent of job seekers were employed three months after commencing in a job placement.
+Yet only 57.1 per cent of these job placements led to a paid 12 week outcome.